-- Apply brake fluid to the new parts and to the inner wall of the cylinder. - Take care not to scratch the piston or the inner wall of the cylinder. - For the front master cylinder, apply a non-permanent locking agent to the reservoir screw and bolt. - Tighten:
+- Apply brake fluid to the new parts and to the inner wall of the cylinder. - Take care not to scratch the piston or the inner wall of the cylinder. - For the front master cylinder, apply a non-permanent locking agent to the reservoir screw and bolt. - Apply silicone grease to the contact portion of the push rod and brake lever pivot bolt. - Tighten: